bitovi/academy/src/react/5-styling.md

 }
 ```

-This would then be imported into your React component as a JavaScript model containing the mapped class names:
+This would then be imported into your React component as a JavaScript module containing the mapped class names:

 ```js
 module.exports = {